-Advanced Placement Classes Accelerated Coursework
+Accelerated Coursework

-Based on Iber Holmes Gove Middle School guidelines, 8th grade students have the opportunity to take part in three advanced accelerated classes: Algebra I, Physical Science, and Spanish I. The criteria for placement in these classes includes: previous and current assessment data from standardized tests, grades, and academic performance that includes Algebra readiness indicators.
+Based on Iber Holmes Gove Middle School guidelines, 8th grade students have the opportunity to take part in three accelerated classes: Algebra I, Physical Science, and Spanish I. The criteria for placement in these classes includes: previous and current assessment data from standardized tests, grades, and academic performance that includes Algebra readiness indicators.
 A student who is selected and chooses to take Algebra I must take both Algebra I and Physical Science.
 A student who is selected and qualified for Spanish I can take this course in conjunction with the other advanced placement classes but it can also be taken alone.
 Students who have maintained a "B" or better in 7th grade English are eligible for Spanish I.

 Students who successfully complete these courses earn credit toward high school requirements as explained in School Board Policy IK "Earning of Credit" which states: Students can earn course credit by demonstrating mastery of the required coursework and material.
 Mastery is defined as "sufficient evidence of attainment of the required content, concepts and skills of a particular course."
-The advanced placement accelerated courses at IHGMS are based on Raymond High School requirements for completion, and students will be graded using the RHS grading criteria and procedures which includes a 0 - 100 range.
+The accelerated courses at IHGMS are based on Raymond High School requirements for completion, and students will be graded using the RHS grading criteria and procedures.

-There will be an add/drop period for the advanced placement accelerated classes the first ten school days of the school year.
-Students, in conjunction with their parents/guardians, their teachers and school counselor, can choose to move out of the advanced placement accelerated classes at this time, Only students who qualify to be in the advanced placement accelerated classes can be enrolled in these classes.
+There will be an add/drop period for the accelerated classes the first ten school days of the school year.
+Students, in conjunction with their parents/guardians, their teachers and school counselor, can choose to move out of the accelerated classes at this time, Only students who qualify to be in the accelerated classes can be enrolled in these classes.
 Student progress will be reviewed at the first progress report.
-If a student is identified with significant struggles with the advanced placement accelerated class curriculum, in the best interest of the student, placement will be reassessed and the student may be transferred to a regular curriculum homeroom and classes.
+If a student is identified with significant struggles with the accelerated class curriculum, in the best interest of the student, placement will be reassessed and the student may be transferred to a regular curriculum homeroom and classes.